appacademy/graduated-job_seeker-program/pairboarding-problems/w2d5-b.md

 Output: True
 ```

+Keep in mind, an empty Binary Search Tree is still a valid Binary Search Tree. `isBST(null)` should return `true`.

 ### Common Mistake

 A very common solution to this algorithm is to write a method that, for each node, checks if the right node is greater and the left node is smaller.
 That might look something like this: